MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractioncontroller_hasthumbstick.md

 # Windows.UI.Input.Spatial.SpatialInteractionController.HasThumbstick

 ## -description
-Gets whether the spatial controller has a thumbstick.
+Gets whether the motion controller has a thumbstick.

 ## -property-value
 Whether the controller has a thumbstick.